-Loneliness is a devastating feeling and feeling lonely is a leading cause of depression in many men and women.
-Many people are scared to be alone for a variety of reasons.
-Often it’s because they don’t want to feel lonely, but there are other reasons as well.
+Loneliness is a devastating feeling, and feeling lonely is a leading cause of depression in many men and women.

-Unfortunately, that leaves many confusing the feeling of being in love with the fear of being alone.
-And although satisfying relationships can take many forms, trying to make a relationship something it isn’t can lead to many problems and unhappiness for both partners.
+The fear of being alone is powerful and can lead many people to confuse being in love with that fear.
+Although satisfying relationships can take many forms, trying to make a relationship something it isn’t can lead to many problems and unhappiness for both partners.

 Love, Loneliness, And The Fear of Being Alone

 Many people who fear being alone will go to great lengths to avoid it.
 It’s not surprising when you think about it, loneliness and sadness go hand-in-hand, and none of us would choose either feeling.